fl1d/w0ex.github.io/_pages/home_en.md

 feature_row:
   - image_path: /assets/images/3rd_orientation.png
-    title: "Briefing session for the enrollment in WISE-SSS program/3rd Orientation"
+    title: "3rd Orientation for WISE-SSS program/Briefing session for the enrollment"
-    alt: "Briefing session for the enrollment in WISE-SSS program/3rd Orientation"
+    alt: "3rd Orientation for WISE-SSS program/Briefing session for the enrollment"
     excerpt: "<B>Date：May 13, 2020 at 17:15-18:30　Online event</B><br>We will hold a briefing session for the autumn enrollment in WISE-SSS program.
 If you are interested in this program, please join us!"
     url: "/3rd-orientation_en/"
     btn_label: "Click for Details"
     btn_class: "btn--primary"

+  - image_path: /assets/images/matchingWS_2.jpg
+    alt: "Interdisciplinary matching workshop"
+    title: "Interdisciplinary matching workshop"
+    excerpt: "<B>Date：June 17, 2020  Online event</B><br>We aim to build interdisciplinary reseach teams by matching the needs of SSS consortium partners and the seeds of technical and human resources of Tokyo Tech."

   - image_path: /assets/images/poster.jpg
     alt: "SSS Global Forum"
     title: "SSS Global Forum"
-    excerpt: "<B>~~Date：March 12, 2020 at 13:00~~<br>Venue: S221-S224, Ookayama Campus, Tokyo Institute of Technology</B><br>A symposium with invited talks from overseas advisors of the WISE-SSS program is organized by the SSS Promotion Consortium."
+    excerpt: "<B>Date：~~March 12, 2020~~ scheduled in September 2020<br>Venue: S221-S224, Ookayama Campus, Tokyo Institute of Technology</B><br>We invite top researchers from all over the world to hold a symposium towards the super smart society."
     url: "/global_forum_en/"
     btn_label: "Click for Details"
     btn_class: "btn--primary"